It's So Hard to Say Goodbye to Yesterday: Boyz II Men cover

-The contemporary R&B Motown group Boyz II Men recorded the song in an a cappella rendition 16 years later.
-Released as a single, Boyz II Men's recording peaked at number two on the Billboard Hot 100 and reached number one on the Hot R&B Singles chart in December 1991.
-The track was included on Boyz II Men's first album, Cooleyhighharmony, its name a reference to the film from which the song originated.
+American contemporary R&B Motown group Boyz II Men recorded the song in an a cappella rendition 16 years later.
+Released as a single, Boyz II Men's recording peaked at number one on the US Cash Box Top 100 and number two on the Billboard Hot 100, as well as topping the Hot R&B Singles chart in December 1991.
+The track, produced by Dallas Austin, was included on Boyz II Men's first album, Cooleyhighharmony (1991), its name a reference to the film from which the song originated.
 The music video for the song is dedicated to rapper MC Trouble, who died a few months after the album's release, and it featured archive footage of Sarah Vaughan, Jim Henson, Sammy Davis Jr. and Gilda Radner, and several others who had died recently.
 The song was used in the 1992 action film Lethal Weapon 3, in the funeral scene for Daryl, a 15-year-old gangbanger shot down by Murtaugh.